zazedd/strange_cipher/README.md

 ## How it Works

 Both the server and the client have a running Lorenz Strange Attractor.
-The Attractors have the same pre-conditions, but each starts at different positions in space, resulting in vastly different trajectories.
+The Attractors agree on the same pre-conditions, but each starts at different positions in space, resulting in vastly different trajectories.
 The basic idea is:
 ```
 Create public and private keys (X25519 eliptic curve Diffie-Hellman)